flily/macaque-lang/README.md

 Improvements from Monkey
 -------------------------

+Principles to design:
+  - It must be familiar to original Monkey language.
+  - Only add necessary keywords.
+  - Main purpose is to be a lightweight scripting language.
+  - Try to add some modern features without too big changes.
+  - Bad design in original Monkey language SHOULD be kept if it is well defined.

 Macaque makes some improvements from Monkey:
   - Add `null` type and keyword.
   - Add `float` type for calculation.